saucelabs/my-demo-app-flutter/README.md

       });
     }
    ```
-8. Use the following `Gradle` commands to build an instrumentation test `.apk` file(test suite) using the `MainActivityTest.java` created in the `androidTest` directory as mentioned in step 3.
+8. Use the following `Gradle` commands to build an instrumentation test `.apk` file(test suite) using the `MainActivityTest.java` created in the `androidTest` directory as mentioned in step 3, **or** you can use the `make` command to build the application and build the apk files.
    ```bash title="Terminal Command"
     # Go to the android folder which contains the "gradlew" script used for building Android apps from the terminal
     pushd android